moesmovingpictures-tech/manus/blueprint_v1.1.md

 - Update the private knowledge graph.
 - Possibly spawn a self-patch commit.
 Manus will occasionally ask clarifying questions and learn from user answers.

+Additionally, Manus will now:
+- Keep an event-stream identical to the official implementation.
+- Ask permission before risky or expensive acts (HADA alignment).
+- Pull domain APIs automatically instead of generic web-scrape.
+- Show a live confidence score so you know when to doubt it.
+- Still respect 300 kT/day and 4 kT/patch without exception.